hareeen/aoxy/README.md

-# aoxy: Actix-Web Proxy with Redis Caching & Rate Limiting
+# aoxy: Axum Proxy with Redis Caching & Rate Limiting

-`aoxy` is a high-performance HTTP proxy server built with Rust, leveraging [Actix-web](https://actix.rs/) for async web handling, [Governor](https://docs.rs/governor/) for rate limiting, and [Redis](https://redis.io/) for response caching.
+`aoxy` is a high-performance HTTP proxy server built with Rust, leveraging [Axum](https://github.com/tokio-rs/axum) for async web handling, [Governor](https://docs.rs/governor/) for rate limiting, and [Redis](https://redis.io/) for response caching.
 It is designed to forward all incoming HTTP requests to a configurable upstream API, cache idempotent responses, and enforce global rate limits with robust retry and backoff strategies.

 ## Features

-- **Universal Proxy:** Forwards all HTTP requests to a specified external API.
+Forwards all HTTP requests to a specified external API.

 - **Redis Caching:** Caches idempotent (GET, HEAD, etc.) responses for configurable TTL.
 - **Global Rate Limiting:** Restricts outbound requests per second using a token bucket algorithm.
 - **Retry with Exponential Backoff:** Retries failed upstream requests with configurable backoff and timeout.